RedisLabs/redislabs-docs/content/rc/administration/configuration/monitoring-performance.md

 description:
 weight: 40
 alwaysopen: false
-categories: ["RC Pro"]
+categories: ["RC"]
+aliases: /rv/administration/configuration/monitoring-performance/
 ---
-Redis Cloud Pro provides a straightforward dashboard that gives you good visibility into each database.
+Redis Cloud provides a straightforward dashboard that gives you good visibility into each database.
 Metrics can be viewed on the Metrics tab of a selected database.
 Use the scroll bar at the top to change between time intervals: last minute, five minutes, hour, day, week, month, and year.

-If you hover your cursor over a metric's mini-graph, you should see two boxes with arrows, one arrow pointing to the left and one to the right (depending on which side of the mini-graph you hover on).
+If you hover your cursor over the mini-graph for a metric, you should see two boxes with arrows, one arrow pointing to the left and one to the right (depending on which side of the mini-graph you hover on).
 Each side of the mini-graph corresponds to the larger moving graphs towards the top